MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/referencing-security-principals.md

 The syntax for referencing Azure AD user and application principals and groups is outlined in the following table.

 When you reference a principal using [User Principal Name (UPN) format](/azure/active-directory/hybrid/plan-connect-userprincipalname#upn-format), the engine will infer the Azure AD tenant from the domain name and try to find the principal.
-For example, if the UPN is `abbiatkins@fabrikam.com`, the tenant is assumed to be `fabrikam`.
-If the principal isn't found, specify the principal more explicitly by using the UPN or object ID with the tenant ID or name.
+For example, if the UPN is `abbiatkins@fabrikam.com`, the implicit tenant is `fabrikam`.
+If the principal isn't found, specify the principal more explicitly by providing the tenant ID or name along with the UPN or object ID.

 | Type of Entity | Tenant Identifier | Syntax |
 |--|--|--|